Application Packaging & Scripting

 A quick way to achieve a high level of in-house knowledge and experience.

 Efficiency in license usage.

-ATS Teconomy offers its packaging services for all companies and organisations engaged in software packaging.
-Over the years, we have amassed knowledge and experience in widely differing organisations and sectors.
+ATS Teconomy offers its packaging services for all companies and organizations engaged in software packaging.
+Over the years, we have amassed knowledge and experience in widely differing organizations and sectors.
 Our professionals can be therefore be deployed in all manner of situations.

 Our customers includes government and several Top 500 companies, although the number of larger SMEs is on the rise.
 For a more complete overview, see our reference page.